manuelcorrea/sinatra-scaffolder/README.md

 * Configuring sinatra-reloader to pick up any file changes and reload the webserver in dev.
 * Initializing a new git repo in the project path.

+Run your tests by using
+    $ rake coverage

+Run Guard by
+    $ guard

 ## Contributing

 1. Fork it